-Employee Name: Time: Date: Location/Project: It is necessary to warn you of the following: () Absence without permission () Improper use of Personal Fall Protection / Tie-Off () Abuse of equipment, materials () Improper Inspection, set up, securing or use of ladders () Breaking Company Safety Rule(s) () Alcohol/Drug Use () Failure to use proper Personal Protection Equipment () Fighting/Horseplay () Removing or Defeating machine, tool or equipment guards () Failure to report injuries before shift end () Leaving work without permission () Failure to use Lock-Out, Block-Out, and Tag-Out procedures () Malicious Behavior () Creating hazards for others () Poor work performance, Willful neglect () Improper inspection, selection, or use of proper rigging, when hoisting materials, equipment, or tools () Refusal to obey work order(s) () Tardiness () Hot Work Permit Violations/No Permit · / () Other, Explained below

-Facts of the Offense:

-All employees are responsible for being compliant with Intech Mechanical Safety Program Rules and Code of Safe Practices.
+Employee Name: Time: Date: Location/Project: It is necessary to warn you of the following: () Absence without permission () Improper use of Personal Fall Protection / Tie-Off () Abuse of equipment, materials () Improper Inspection, set up, securing or use of () Breaking Company Safety Rule(s) ladders () Alcohol/Drug Use () Failure to use proper Personal Protection Equipment () Fighting/Horseplay () Removing or Defeating machine, tool or () Failure to report injuries before shift end equipment guards () Leaving work without permission () Failure to use Lock-Out, Block-Out, and Tag-Out procedures () Malicious Behavior () Creating hazards for others () Poor work performance, Willful neglect () Improper inspection, selection, or use of proper rigging, when hoisting materials, equipment, or tools () Refusal to obey work order(s) () Tardiness () Hot Work Permit Violations/No Permit () Other, Explained below Facts of the Offense: All employees are responsible for being compliant w Practices.
+Further violation of this or any other company policy including termination. n Mechanical Safety Program Rules and Code of Safe sult in additional disciplinary action up to and Action Taken: Signature of Supervisor: Date: Signature of Employee: Date